How Effective Are Level 3 Plates Against Modern Threats?

 Steel Plates vs. Ceramic Plates for Multi-Hit Performance

-Steel plates tend to have better multi-hit resistance but with the penalty of added weight.
-Though efficient at absorbing and distributing energy, ceramic plates can crack from a single hit and lose their protective effectiveness to subsequent hits.
+Steel plates tend to have better multi-hit resistance, but with the penalty of added weight.
+Although efficient at absorbing and distributing energy, ceramic plates can crack from a single impact and lose their protective effectiveness against subsequent hits.
 UHMWPE plates can arrest multiple rounds but degrade more quickly when subjected to severe conditions.

-When choosing Level III plates, the following aspects must be considered.
+When selecting Level III plates, the following factors should be taken into account.

 1. Threat Assessment